moyed/gemini-rag/README.md

     docker run -p 8501:8501 chat-with-pdf
     ```

-3. Open your browser: Visit localhost:8501 and start chatting with your PDFs.
+3. Open your browser: Visit `localhost:8501` and start chatting with your PDFs.

 ## Main Features

- • PDF Upload & Processing: Simple interface to upload as many PDFs as you want.
+- **PDF Upload & Processing**: Simple interface to upload as many PDFs as you want.
- • FAISS Vector Store: Embeds and indexes your text for lightning-fast semantic search.
+- **FAISS Vector Store**: Embeds and indexes your text for lightning-fast semantic search.
- • Google Gemini Integration: An advanced LLM that formulates human-like, context-aware answers.
+- **Google Gemini Integration**: An advanced LLM that formulates human-like, context-aware answers.
- • User-Friendly UI: Streamlit ensures minimal friction in usage—no complicated CLI tools required.
+- **User-Friendly UI**: Streamlit ensures minimal friction in usage—no complicated CLI tools required.

 ## Contribution

 We welcome contributors of all backgrounds—whether you’re a seasoned developer or a curious beginner!

+## Contribution

+We welcome contributors of all backgrounds—whether you’re a seasoned developer or a curious beginner!

- 1. Fork this repo: Make it your own.
+1. **Fork this repo**: Make it your own.
- 2. Create a new branch: Work on new features or squash pesky bugs.
+2. **Create a new branch**: Work on new features or squash pesky bugs.
- 3. Submit a Pull Request: Share your awesome ideas with the community.
+3. **Submit a Pull Request**: Share your awesome ideas with the community.
- 4. Test, Test, Test: Please ensure everything runs smoothly before sending in your PR.
+4. **Test, Test, Test**: Please ensure everything runs smoothly before sending in your PR.

 ## License